whalderman/search-quality-rater-guidelines-tldr/docs/qrg/needs-met-rating-guideline/14-rating-porn-foreign-language-did-not-load-and-upsetting-offensive-results.md

 Assign the **Did Not Load** flag based on the landing page, not the result block.

 Here is an example of a **Did Not Load** landing page.
-You cannot tell that the landing page doesn’t load by looking at the result block.
+You cannot tell that the landing page doesn't load by looking at the result block.

 Query and User Intent|Result Block and LP, Flag, Needs Met Rating|Explanation
 ---|---|---